Samudraneel-Datta/HTML_Resume_Page/README.md

 3. Simply click on "Go Live" (if using live serer) or run the file in your browser
 4. My highly classified resume will open

+if you can do download it locally, simply go into the html file and copy the entire html code and run it locally through live server or vscode

 THANK YOU :)